Nickster28/MySchool-API/README.md

 	node runLocal.js SERVER_NAME DEBUG_OPTION
 ```

-- (REQUIRED) SERVER_NAME - must match a configuration object in "configs" above.
+- **SERVER_NAME** - must match a configuration object in "configs" above.
 Runs that server configuration.
-- (OPTIONAL) DEBUG_OPTION - if "debug", runs using node-debug instead of the
+- **DEBUG_OPTION** - if "debug", runs using node-debug instead of the
 default nodemon.
+Optional.

 The included package.json file relies on runLocal.js to run various server
 configurations.
 Take a look to see what different npm run commands are built in.